Kal Ho Naa Ho: Release

-Kal Ho Naa Ho was released on 27 November 2003 and was promoted with the tagline, "A Story of a Lifetime ...
+Kal Ho Naa Ho was released on 28 November 2003, and promoted with the tagline, "A Story of a Lifetime ...
 In a Heartbeat".
-Its international distribution rights were acquired by Yash Raj Films.
+International distribution rights as well as rights to the film for the territories of Rajasthan, Punjab, Gujarat and Maharashtra were acquired by Yash Raj Films.
 The film won the Prix Du Public award when it was screened at the 2004 Valenciennes Film Festival.
 It was also shown at the Marrakech International Film Festival in 2005.

 Costumes worn by Shah Rukh Khan, Saif Ali Khan, and Zinta were auctioned in December 2003 by Fame Adlabs in Mumbai.
 The film's script was added to the Margaret Herrick Library, the main repository of the Academy of Motion Picture Arts and Sciences, later that month.